cuboulder-MSD/digColl_westermeierRodeo/README.md

 Additional notes or description of the content of the item.
 May contain cataloger's notes as deemed relevant.

 ### Subject Topic
 A term or phrase representing the primary topic(s) on which a work is focused.
-Common subject terms used in this collection include:
+Common subject terms used in this collection include: Rodeos; Cowgirls; Rodeo performers
 ### Identifier ARK
 Controlled, stable link to the resource.
 Example:
 ### Identifier